lejoss/wiki-lejo/README.md

 # Publishing an Mobile App

+>This is Not a Step by Step guide, rather a helpful set of tips that will save you time through the process of publishing an app.

+## PlayStore Android
 Now that you have your App ready for distribution follow these steps to publish the app to Apple/Play store:

-## PlayStore Android

 Before start make sure you have:
 - Signed APK